RAHoebe/WQV-Viewer/README.md

 # WQV Wristcam Viewer (PyQt6)

-A modern Python reimplementation of the Casio WQV wrist camera desktop viewer.
+A modern Python implementation of a Casio WQV wrist camera desktop viewer.
 It can decode the monochrome ``.pdr``/``.bin`` dumps produced by WQV-1/2 models and the colour JPEG exports produced by later WQV cameras, presenting them in a Qt 6 desktop interface.